AlmaLinux/alma-sbom/README.md

 * If no upstream matching tag can be found, the tool allows notarizing the AlmaLinux source without having a notarized upstream corresponding tag

 The AlmaLinux Git Notarization Tool accepts the following arguments:
-* __immudb-username__: The immudb username, must be provided either by setting the environmental variable or by using this option
+* __immudb-username__: The immudb username, must be provided either by setting the environmental variable or by using this option to notarize sources
-* __immudb-password__: The immudb password, must be provided either by setting the environmental variable or by using this option
+* __immudb-password__: The immudb password, must be provided either by setting the environmental variable or by using this option to notarize sources
-* __immudb-database__: The immudb database name, must be provided either by setting the environmental variable or by using this option
+* __immudb-database__: The immudb database name, could be provided either by setting the environmental variable or by using this option, by default uses value from ImmudbWrapper module
-* __immudb-address__: The immudb host address, must be provided either by setting the environmental variable or by using this option
+* __immudb-address__: The immudb host address, could be provided either by setting the environmental variable or by using this option, by default uses value from ImmudbWrapper module
-* __immudb-public-key-file__: Path of the public key to use for authenticating requests, must be provided either by setting the environmental variable or by using this option
+* __immudb-public-key-file__: (Optional) Path of the public key to use for authenticating requests, must be provided either by setting the environmental variable or by using this option
 * __local-git-repo__: The path to a local AlmaLinux git source repository.
 If not provided, uses the current working directory
 * __notarize-without-upstream-hash__: Use this option if you want to force the notarization of an AlmaLinux commit even when there's no matched upstream tag
 * __notarize-upstream-tag__: Use this option if you want to force the notarization of an upstream tag before notarizing an AlmaLinux source